 11 See CAL.
-ASSESSMENT OF STUDENT PERFORMANCE AND PROGRESS, English Language caused by their disabilities.
-In the 2017-18 school year, the District suspended or expelled Black students at more than twice their rate of enrollment.
-12 From 2011-2019, the District had the fourth-largest gap between Black and white students in the state for instructional days lost due to suspension for "disruption/defiance," a subjective offense uniquely prone to racially biased interpretation.
+ASSESSMENT OF STUDENT PERFORMANCE AND PROGRESS, English Language Arts/Literacy and Mathematics: Pittsburg Unified School District (2019), available at: https://caasppinterpretation.
 13 According to data received through the Public Records Act, in the 2016-17 school year, Black students were subjected to "5150s"-referrals wherein students are transported to psychiatric wards due to purported mental health crises-at nearly three times their rate of enrollment in the District.
 In the subsequent school year, according to data obtained through the Public Records Act, students with disabilities were three times more likely than students without disabilities to receive a disciplinary removal.
 At the intersection of race and disability, the same data revealed that Black and multiracial disabled students in the District were disciplinarily excluded from school at twice the rate of white and Latine disabled students, flowing from an arbitrary and biased discipline system that allows staff to make decisions and impose punishments unchecked, excessively punishing minor transgressions by Black, multiracial, Native American, and disabled students.
 The State is aware of this discrimination, but refuses to take steps to protect Black, multiracial, Native American, and disabled students from it.